This is the last post of the thread, to start at the beginning click here.

 Another nice day dawned and I was off a little before the tide turned and in daylight for a change.

-are always a good number of boats there in the early morning,
+The North Ship Channel must be a good fishing spot as there are always a good number of boats there in the early morning, perhaps fishing for bait? |

 The NNW wind remained but not as strong at F3-4 so I was reaching under the cruising chute until off St Albans Point when I motored for a couple of miles to clear some serious over-falls; when the Lulworth range is closed and the sea slight I have previously gone closer to shore where the tide is at least as strong but the water smoother, on this occasion I stayed out a bit to be in better wind - a mistake!